KengoTODA/gradle-semantic-release-plugin/README.md

 ## Configure `@semantic-release/git`

-This plugin updates `gradle.properties` to bump up project version, so it is recommended to let `@semantic-release/git` commits this file to Git.
-To realize this operation, you can configure your `package.json` like below:
+This plugin updates `gradle.properties` to bump up project version.
+If you want to keep the version in this file updated, configure `@semantic-release/git` to commit changes.
+You can configure your `package.json` like below:

 ```json
   "release": {